awslabs/aws-cloudfront-extensions/docs/en/distribution-management/ssl-certificates/overview.md

 ## SSL Certificates

 You can use this solution to automatically create or import SSL Certificates and associate them to new CloudFront distributions.
 The solution provides two kinds of jobs: Create Certificates Job and Import Certificate Job.
-You can use then on UI or via API calls.
+You can use then on web console or via API calls.

 This chapter covers the following topics: